 Teaching times tables is one of the most common topics we are asked about here at Starfish - and for good reason, they're tricky!
 And how to teach them can be even trickier.

 We all learn in different ways, what may work for one child may not work for another and...

 Trying to judge the level of difficulty of something, especially when it is easy for us, is something that can be a hard task in itself.
 Sometimes we have to stop and ask ourselves, is this too tricky for someone else?
 Is this book too hard for them?

 Lycra Tunnels.
 We love them.

 With these fantastic sensory tools being the featured product of the month, we figured what better time to share some ideas with you on the best ways to make use of these stretchy tubes of fun!

 We all love jigsaws.
 Most of us have being doing them since day dot.
-They have a fond place in our hearts but can you honestly remember the last time you picked one up for yourself, and not your kids?
-Well now's the time....
+They have a fond place in our hearts but can you honestly remember the last time you got started on one for yourself, and not your kids?
+Well now's the time.
+And here's why....

 Sight words and high frequency words are an important addition to a readers knowledge base because they account for a large number of words they will encounter and therefore assist with fluency and comprehension.